Xinjiang ground jay

-Xinjiang ground jay (Podoces biddulphi) or Biddulph's ground jay, is a species of bird in the family Corvidae.
+Xinjiang ground jay (Podoces biddulphi) or Biddulph's ground jay is a species of bird in the family Corvidae.
 It is endemic to China.
 It is not larger than an adult human's hand and has a brownish white coat of feathers.

 Since 2004, the International Union for Conservation of Nature (IUCN) has listed the jay's conservation status as "Near Threatened" due to habitat fragmentation and degradation.
+Its population is small, and its range is limited.

+Behaviour

+Feeding

+The Xinjang ground jay feeds mostly on insects.

+Breeding

+The breeding season lasts from March to May.
+Females incubate clutches of 1–3 eggs for 18 days in open nests; they mainly incubate in the morning, and spend more time doing so if temperatures are low.
+When temperatures are high, they also shade the clutch.
+They prefer to nest toward the center of oases.